vernonclarke/SPNfinal/README.md

 In brief:

-* YAML Environment File: The file environment.yml is a YAML file commonly used in Conda
+* **YAML Environment File**: The file environment.yml is a YAML file commonly used in Conda

   This file specifies the dependencies and settings for a particular virtual environment.

-* Environment Name - name Key: In the environment.yml file, there is a key called name.
+* **Environment Name** - name Key: In the environment.yml file, there is a key called name.

   The value associated with this key is the name of the Conda environment to be created.